SlidesCarnival.com is a Madrid-based company that specializes in designing templates for both Google Slides and Microsoft PowerPoint.

 Font Pairs & Color Combinations

 Slide #26 of each SlidesCarnival template lists the fonts and colors used in that presentation.
 In the Nym example, the fonts used are Roboto Slab (Title) and Muli light (Body copy).
-Both fonts can be downloaded at fontsquirrel.com.
+Both fonts can be downloaded at fontsquirrel.com or easily added in any Google app.
 Six colors with their hex codes are listed in this example.

 If you like the graphic design, use the Google Keep extension to type the names of the fonts and colors.
 You never know when these choices may inspire a design.